Artwork by Ira Joel Haber

 The people rushed from the sanctuary into the rain.
 Jehovah sent them to the wilderness once before, but that was on a rainless afternoon.
 Not as remote as it seemed, the wilderness was the parking lot.
 The people were to mill around the lot until the Lord and Posh called them back.

 As the people rushed out, Brother Black stayed behind.
-When the people, including the three hundred-fifty pound, wheelchair-confined Mrs. Jacobs, were outside, Posh took Black's hand.
+When the people, including the 350-pound, wheelchair-confined Mrs. Jacobs, were outside, Posh took Black's hand.
 "Thank you, Brother Black," Posh said.

 Black responded, "You a real man o' God, Reverend.
 None like you anywhere else."